-Tuition fees for UK/EU undergraduates on all courses at the University of Oxford are currently £9000 or £9250 a year depending on the year of entry.
-However, provided they have taken out a student loan, UK and EU students only need to start paying back their tuition fees once they have graduated and are earning over £21,000 a year.
-Furthermore, Oxford is able to offer bursaries to many of its students, and offers the most generous financial support of any university to those on a family income of £16,000 or less.
+Course fees for UK/EU undergraduates on all courses at the University of Oxford are currently £9,000 or £9,250 a year depending on the year of entry.
+However, provided they have taken out a student loan, UK and EU students only need to start paying back their course fees once they have graduated and are earning over £25,725 a year.
+Furthermore, Oxford is able to offer bursaries to many of its students, and offers the most generous financial support of any university to those on a family income of £42,875 or less.

 The College is committed to ensuring that all Home and European Union students, regardless of income or background, can afford to come to the University.
-Currently all Home and European Union students pay £9000 or £9250 per year, depending on the year of entry, to study at Oxford (as at most other universities).
-They can access a loan from the UK government for the full amount of their tuition fee and, provided they take this opportunity, they do not need to pay any tuition fees upfront - repayment of the student loan only begins after a former student has graduated and is earning over £21,000 per year.
+Currently all Home and European Union students pay £9,000 or £9,250 per year, depending on the year of entry (as at most other universities).
+Students can access a loan from the UK government for the full amount of their course fee and, provided they take this opportunity, they do not need to pay any course fees upfront; repayment of the student loan only begins after a former student has graduated and is earning over £27,750 per year.
 Further information on fees and bursaries can be found at Student Funding.

 Students from overseas usually have different funding arrangements to those from the UK and EU.
-Undergraduate students outside of the European Economic Area are required to pay both college and university fees.
-Further information on fees and funding for international students can be found in the university’s Undergraduate Prospectus.Undergraduate finance Bursaries & fee reductions Achievement & prizes (ug) Accommodation costs
+Further information on fees and funding for international students can be found in the university’s Undergraduate Prospectus.Undergraduate support Bursaries & fee reductions Achievement & prizes (ug) Accommodation costs

 Oxford University is able to provide financial assistance to some UK students, dependent on their household income, in the form of bursaries; full details of the financial support which is available can be found here.
-There are undergraduate scholarships available to UK applicants, such as the Lloyds Scholarships and the Moritz-Heyman Scholarships, as well as a limited number of scholarships for overseas students.
+There are undergraduate scholarships available to UK applicants, such as the Crankstart Scholarships, as well as a limited number of scholarships for overseas students.
 Wadham College is also able to offer a number of academic-related grants specifically to support undergraduate students.

 Further advice on financial support for undergraduates can be found on the website of the National Union of Students.

-Fees: The University fee charged is dependent on course and applicants should use the Fee Calculator available via Student Funding Services in order to determine it.
-Wadham's College fee does not differ significantly from that charged by any other Oxford college.
-The College does not charge continuation fees (an administration or membership fee sometimes charged to students outside their period of University and College fee liability).
+Fees: The course fee charged is dependent on course and applicants should use the Fee Calculator available via Student Funding Services in order to determine it.

-Financial Guarantees: In addition to any conditions set by the department or faculty, acceptance by the College is also conditional upon a student supplying written evidence of their ability to meet the University and College fees for the first year of their course.
-Full details of the Financial Declaration process can be found here.Graduate finance Graduate scholarships Achievement & prizes (g) Accommodation costs
+Financial Declarations: In addition to any conditions set by the department or faculty, acceptance by the College is also conditional upon a student supplying written evidence of their ability to meet the course fees for the first year of their course.
+Full details of the Financial Declaration process can be found here.Graduate financial support Graduate scholarships Achievement & prizes (g) Accommodation costs